 Precast concrete panels provide a long service life due to their durable, low-maintenance surfaces.
-Insulated sandwich panel construction with concrete exterior and interior walls provides long-term durability inside and out, and precast concrete construction also provides the opportunity to move and reuse panels to refurbish the building, rather than tear it down, should its use or function change.
+Insulated sandwich panels paired with precast concrete construction also provides the opportunity to move and reuse panels to refurbish the building, rather than tear it down, should its use or function change.

 Thermal mass and energy performance

-Concrete is noncombustible and can contain a fire within boundaries.
+Concrete is noncombustible and can contain a fire.
 As a separation wall, precast concrete helps prevent fire from spreading throughout a building or jumping from building to building.
 Precast concrete is resistant to wind, hurricanes, and floods.